-However, the following passage indicates that the view that Rashi prohibited women from reciting blessings is not certain.
+However, the following passage25 indicates that the view that Rashi prohibited women from reciting blessings is not certain.26

 Rabbi Yitzhak Ha-levi has rendered a decision that women are not to be prevented from reciting the blessings on sukkah and lulav.
-For the statement that women are exempt from all positive time-bound commandments is meant only to indicate that they are not obligated.
+For the statement27 that women are exempt from all positive time-bound commandments is meant only to indicate that they are not obligated.
 But, if they wish to bring themselves under the yoke of the commandments, they are entitled to do so, and should not be prevented.
-For they are not to be more disadvantaged than "those who fulfill mitzvot even though they are not commanded."
-And if they wish to observe the mitzvot, it is impossible to do so without the blessing.
+For they are not to be more disadvantaged than "those who fulfill mitzvot even though they are not commanded."28 And if they wish to observe the mitzvot, it is impossible to do so without the blessing.29

 Since the responsum includes no indication that Rashi disagreed with the decision of Rabbi Yitzhak Ha-levi, it would be fair to assume that he agreed.
 Thus, there are two attested, but contradictory, indications of Rashi's view on the subject.
 Be that as it may, this responsum deduces the right of women to observe the time-bound mitzvot from the very principle which the mishnah uses to designate the general category of mitzvot from which they are exempt.
 The principle implies exemption, not proscription.
-Given the class of "those who observe though not commanded," and the absence of any clear and explicit prohibition, there are no grounds for asserting that women may not observe mitzvot, there can be no justification for denying them the right to recite the appropriate blessings as they perform the mitzvot.
+Given the class of "those who observe though not commanded," and the absence of any clear and explicit prohibition, there are no grounds for asserting that women may not observe mitzvot qua mitzvot.
+Furthermore, since the blessings are integral to the mitzvot, there can be no justification for denying them the right to recite the appropriate blessings as they perform the mitzvot.